 The web.
 How often do we hear this term?
 Most of us cannot imagine a world without the web, where information is available to us at a faster pace, in a more accessible manner, and often with more insight than we know what to do with.

-That being said, e-commerce, or the act of buying and selling online, has become one of the most important aspects of the web for both consumers and businesses.
+That being said, e-commerce, or the act of buying and selling online, has become one of the most important aspects of the web for both consumers and businesses (this business plan writer can testify to that).
 Because the web offers convenience like nothing offered in a physical store, more and more people are getting online to find the products, services, and information they need.
 And more and more retailers are performing online business for sale rather than relying on their brick and mortar stores.
 From books, clothes, and electronics to contractors, lawyers, and other public service professionals, the Internet has made it easier than ever for people to connect to businesses.

 How Your Website’s Design Matters